Antoeni/CMPE132Project/README.md

 This model is going to use SQLAlchemy as the database which will store the passwords as well as the user's name.
 The system is able to view the books, delete users, add users, check out books, and add books.

 # Who can access the system
-The users that are able to access the system are:
+The users that are able to access the system are: <br />
 Administrators <br />
 Librarians <br />
 Student/General Users <br />